simonmichael/hledger_site/src/index.md

 I wanted something more accessible on mobile than command-line reports, ...
 I’m very happy with everything and it was so easy with all the tools we have now.
 --TheRealDaMuffin

+I just started using hledger myself and I love it.
+--Shivalicious

 `;
 </script>